Floorp-Projects/Floorp/taskcluster/docs/attributes.rst

 =================
 An extra attribute used to communicate to the build system bootstrap code the command used to build the toolchain.
-This is useful because the commands are formatted differently depending on the worker type, sometimes unconveniently to parse afterwards.
+This is useful because the commands are formatted differently depending on the worker type, sometimes inconveniently to parse afterwards.

 always_target